josherrickson/stata-mixed/stata_markdown/02-fitting-mixed-models.md

 this when considering multicollinearity, but if not, it can make convergence challenging.

 If the iteration keeps running (as opposed to ending and complaining about lack of convergence), try passing the option `emiterate(#)` with a few
-"large" ("large" is relative to sample size) numbers to tell the algorithm to stop after `#` iterations, regardless of convergence.
+"large" ("large" is relative to running time) numbers to tell the algorithm to stop after `#` iterations, regardless of convergence.
 (Recall that an iterative solution produces an answer at each iteration, it's just not a consistent answer until you reach convergence.)
 You're looking for two
 things: